 By: Mica Cruz

-For this month’s Infusion Issue, the Emerald Magazine interviewed herbal advocate Chris Kilham, also known as the ‘Medicine Hunter.”
+For this month’s Infusion Issue, the Emerald interviewed herbal advocate Chris Kilham, aka the “Medicine Hunter.”
 Kilham has traveled all over the world searching for traditional herbal treatments—through Asia, Europe and South America, including deep in the Amazon.
 He has authored 14 books ranging from stories about his travels, to practical advice on wellness and sexual health, and he continues to educate people on the benefits of traditional natural medicine.

 We covered a lot of ground, including the differences between herbal and pharmaceutical medicine and the nuances of traditional and herbal supplements.
 Read up, and be sure to check out his latest report on Ayahuasca Sustainability. **